AdobeDocs/campaign-web.en/help/v8/workflows/activities/javascript-code.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_javascript_transition"
 >title="JavaScript Transition"
->abstract="Toggle on the **[!UICONTROL Process errors]** option to keep errors that occur during the script execution in an additional output transition."
+>abstract="To add one or multiple output transitions, click the **[!UICONTROL Add transitions]** button and specify a label and an internal name for each transition."

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_javascript_processerrors"
 >title="Process errors"
->abstract="process errors"
+>abstract="Toggle on the **[!UICONTROL Process errors]** option to keep errors that occur during the script execution in an additional output transition."

 The **JavaScript code** activity is a **Data management** activity.
 Use this activity to execute a JavaScript script in the context of a workflow.
 This allows you to collect information from the database or perform other complex operations.